caee/MIDroneControl/README.md

 https://www.youtube.com/watch?v=wYRMMQU5Fu8

 Part of Bachelors thesis for Carl Emil Elling & Aleksander Sørup Lund in cooperation with DTU Space and DTU Digital Health.

-"Exploring the use of Brain-Computer Interfacing in drone control", May 2019 Thesis available through DTU.
+"<i>Exploring the use of Brain-Computer Interfacing in drone control</i>", May 2019

+Thesis available through DTU.

 Arduino Scripts made by Mikkel Bugge in cooperation with DTU Space